Experiential Marketing: Create Meaningful Brand Moments

 Free employee health fairs

-One way that you can show immediate value and enhance workplace productivity while building your organization’s brand is to provide health screenings such as blood pressure, body mass index or biometric screenings.
+One way that you can show immediate value and enhance workplace productivity while building your organization’s brand is to provide health screenings such as blood pressure, body mass index, or biometric screenings.
 These screenings serve as another way to show the value your organization offers while promoting wellness.

 Athletic team healthcare sponsorship